Lawrence County Jail

 iphone app

-How to Send a Text or Email Message to an Inmate in Lawrence County Jail
+How to Send a Secure Email Message to an Inmate in Lawrence County

-To send a text or email message to a Lawrence County inmate, do the following:
+To send a secure email message to an inmate in Lawrence County Jail follow these steps:

 We’ve compiled a list of Frequently Asked Questions and Answers for everything you need to know about Lawrence County Jail’s Text and Email Policies, Rules and Guidelines.
 If you still have questions after reviewing these FAQs, call 812-277-2014 for further assistance.